jcaillon/valet/docs/content/docs/300.libraries/io.md

 local file="${RETURNED_VALUE}"
 ```

-> Files created this way are automatically cleaned up by the io::cleanupTempFiles
+> Files created this way are automatically cleaned up by the io::cleanTempFiles
 > function when valet ends.